-- In a laboratory, hot plates are used to heat glassware and their components.
+- In a laboratory, hot plates are used to heat glassware and its components.

-- They are used over water baths as in water baths might be hazardous in case of any spills or overheat.
+- They are used over water baths as water baths might be hazardous in case of any spills or overheating.

 9. Hot air oven

-- Hot air oven is a type of dry heat sterilization which is performed on dry materials and on substances that do not melt or catch fire under high temperature.
+- A hot air oven is a type of dry heat sterilization which is performed on dry materials and on substances that do not melt or catch fire under high temperatures.

-- There are two types of hot air oven based on the working principle
+- There are two types of hot air ovens based on the working principle

 - Forced air hot air oven: In this type of hot air oven, the heated air inside the oven is distributed throughout the oven with a fan.
 This prevents the rising of hot air towards the top while keeping the cold air at the bottom.
 This allows for the adequate heating of materials inside the oven.

 - Static air hot air oven: In this type of oven, the heat is produced by coils present at the bottom of the oven with no fan.
 The hot air rises and doesn’t allow the effective sterilization of the materials.

 - The equipment inside the oven acquires heat and passes the heat towards the center, one layer at a time which allows for effective dry heat sterilization.